-Quito has a great variety of restaurants, from traditional Ecuadorean food to excellent international cuisine.
+There’s a great variety of restaurants in Quito, from traditional Ecuadorean food to excellent international cuisine.
 We had a few opportunities to try some of the restaurants in town.

 The best breakfast we had was at Café Lisboa, just a block away from our hotel.
 There were three breakfast options – Americano, Andino, and Costeño.
 All came with eggs, a different side, and fresh juice.
 We paid US$7 total for our two breakfasts.